VisualFP/docs/SA/design_concept/content/design/non_functional_requirements.typ

 #NFR(
     [
         VisualFP should be usable on Windows, MacOS and Linux devices.
-        There should be no extra effort required to run VisualFP on any particular OS.
+        There should be no extra effort required to run VisualFP on any particular #ac("OS").
     ],
     "Test the usage of VisualFP on all three mentioned operating systems.", "The installation steps are the same or of equivalent effort for all three mentioned operating systems",